 Thank Anna for being so open and make it clear how valued she is within the organisation and emphasise what a loss it will be if she leaves.

 Thank Anna for being so open and end the conversation by reinforcing the specific reasons why Rise and Dine is a better employer than the other company.

 Thank Anna for being so open and ask her to weigh up the short-term opportunity of the job offer with the potential for long term growth with Rise and Dine.

 Scroll down to see what we think…

 We think this is the best answer.
 It reinforces the idea that there will be opportunities at Rise and Dine without making any promises (RESTRUCTURE).
 It makes it clear that the decision is Anna’s alone, while showing concern that she considers the bigger picture (PEOPLE).
 It’s a good place to end the conversation, making it clear to Anna that she is valued, and keeps open the possibility that she may yet stay with the business (BUSINESS).

 Ready to upskill your people?

-That’s just one of the many decisions from the Managing Talent course.
+That’s just one of the many decisions from the Managing Talent training course.
 The stories develop and become more challenging, just like the real-world situations your managers experience.